demisto/content/Packs/SplunkPyPreRelease/README.md

 ## What does this pack do?

-This pack is a pre -release version of the SplunkPy pack.
+This pack is a pre-release version of the SplunkPy pack.
 It is meant to release updates for customers to test, before those updates become a part of the official integration.
 Currently (July 2021), please only use this integration to fetch incidents.